asjadnaqvi/stata-waffle/README.md

 **v1.11 (05 May 2024)**
 - Several bug fixes in how data was being collapsed in both long and wide form.
 - For long form, the option `normvar()` should now by already calculated.
 For wide form, each row of `normvar()` is assumed to be different and summed up.
-These options might still evolve. to better fit use cases.
+These options might still evolve to better fit use cases.

 **v1.1 (04 Apr 2024)**
 - Rerelease with reworked code.
 This version is still beta.